Over time, the waste in the landfill decomposed, creating a liquid (known as leachate) which has impacted groundwater in the locality of Vasse.

 What is Happening Now?Show more

-As required by DWER, the City's environmental consultant undertook further investigations and risk assessment during 2018 and 2019, to determine the extent of groundwater contamination.
+As required by DWER, the City of Busselton's environmental consultant undertook further investigations and risk assessment between 2018 and 2021, to determine the extent of groundwater contamination.
 This included further testing of private water supplies (such as bores, wells, soaks and dams) and explaining results to residents.

-The City also engaged an accredited contaminated sites auditor to oversee the planning and implementation of the investigation program.
-The auditor’s assessment of work carried out to June 2019 is detailed in a mandatory auditor's report which accompanied investigation reports submitted to DWER in August 2019.
+The City also engaged an accredited contaminated sites auditor to oversee the investigation and risk assessment program.
+The auditor’s assessment of these works is detailed in a series of mandatory auditor's reports, the most recent of which was received by DWER in January 2021.

-The extent of groundwater contamination is now well defined and the City’s environmental consultant is currently developing options to manage and clean-up the groundwater contamination.
+The extent of groundwater contamination is now well-defined, and the City’s environmental consultant is currently developing options to manage the groundwater contamination.
 These options will be reviewed by the auditor and DWER.
+The auditor expects to submit a further mandatory auditor's report to DWER in mid-2022.

 DWER continues to liaise with the City of Busselton and the auditor to ensure information is provided to affected residents, and action to investigate and manage the contamination is being taken as quickly as possible.